Do I need a student visa?

 What is ESTA?

 ESTA stands for Electronic System for Travel Authorization.
-ESTA is an online application system developed by the United States government to pre-screen travelers before they are allow to board an airplane or ship bound for the United States.
+ESTA is an on-line application system developed by the United States government to pre-screen travelers before they are allowed to board an airplane or ship bound for the United States.
 Starting on January 12, 2009, any person entering the United States under the visa waiver program is required to hold an approved ESTA Travel Authorization.
 Please visit the ESTA web site for additional information or apply here at the US Department of Homeland Security web site.

 ESTA Frequently Asked Questions